Recycling on campus and in the city

 Yes please: Paper, card, plastic bottles, and cans.

-No thank you: tissues or napkins; other types of plastic items e.g. soft plastic, plastic stationary, face masks, polystyrene; food, liquids or heavily contaminated items like greasy pizza boxes; coated cardboard or tetrapacks like coffee cups and juice cartons; metal foil or trays; or glass.
+No thank you: tissues or napkins; other types of plastic items e.g. soft plastic, plastic stationery, face masks, polystyrene; food, liquids or heavily contaminated items like greasy pizza boxes; coated cardboard or tetrapacks like coffee cups and juice cartons; metal foil or trays; or glass.

 Yes please: Non-recyclables like tissues or napkins, greasy pizza boxes, coffee cups and other plastic items.